Summer Policy Research Institute

 The Summer Policy Research Institute (SPRI) is a 6 to 8-week program for University of Iowa undergraduate and graduate students with an interest in policy research.
 The mission of SPRI is to develop a model for exposing students to academic research through a mentored, team-based experience.
 This program is part of the University’s Path Forward Strategic Plan Engagement Work Group initiative to provide more students with high-impact, meaningful experiences outside the classroom.

-Deadline for registering for SPRI 2021 is May 31.
+We're still accepting students for SPRI 2021, which starts June 21, 2021.
 Please let us know you're interested by emailing Julianna Lee.

 Undergraduate Student Research Teams Program